Walrussuit101/create-express-app/README.md

 npm start <PROJECT_NAME> <TEMPLATE> <OPTIONS>
 ```

-For more info on the arguments and example usage :<br/>
+For more info on the arguments and example usage:<br/>

 ```sh
 npm run help